pawelpuszka/ComputerStoreDatabase/README.md

 ## About

-  It is a project of stationary and online store which sells computer hardware.
+  It is a project of transactional database for stationary and online store which sells computer hardware.

   The main goals of this project are: